amper5and/voice.js/docs/API.md

 ## Settings: client.settings(command, options, callback)
+The following methods allow you to get and edit various GV settings.
+See `examples/settings.js` for examples.

 #### client.settings( 'get', callback )
 Retrieve Google Voice settings, forwarding phones, groups, and greetings.
 See `examples/settings.js` for information on how to process the response.